rareylab/SAVI-Space/README.md

 ## License

-This project is licensed under the `CC-BY-NC 4.0` License.
+This project is licensed under the `CC-BY 4.0` License.
 See the `LICENSE` file for details.

 ---